koltpython/python-assignments-spr2019/Assignment2/assignment2.md

 If you would like to, get a quick refresher by flipping through our slides from the past weeks on the [course website](https://koltpython.github.io/lecture).

 ## Starter Code

-Please get your starter code [here](https://github.com/koltpython/python-assignments/blob/master/Assignment2/assignment2.zip).
+Please get your starter code [here](https://github.com/koltpython/python-assignments/raw/master/Assignment2/assignment2.zip).

-> You should click view raw to download the zip file.

 ## Tasks